How Does Traditional State Licensing Work?

 - IMLC: $700 initial application + each state’s licensing fee

 The IMLC may have a higher upfront cost, but reduces duplication of effort — especially for providers applying to 5+ states.
+See our concierge pricing for the full pathway.

 Administrative Burden